kartikh26/papers/posts/02-21-2017-Empowering.md

 -------------------------------------------------------------------------------

 ### Background.
 In 2010, Youtube launched in-stream video advertisements as part its [TrueView](https://www.thinkwithgoogle.com/products/youtube-trueview.html) product.
-Users
+This launch introduced video advertisements that were displayed before the playback begins and after five seconds, users were granted the option to skip the ad.
+This article describes how two seemingly counter forces, user experience and online video advertising, improved with the skippable in-stream advertisements.

+### Research Process.

 ### Key Findings.

-### Reseach Process.